 Getting the keys to your first home isn't a walk in the park, but how much closer would you be if you had a little help from your folks?

 In Sydney, the median property price still sits above $1 million.
 That means for a borrower to avoid paying lenders’ mortgage insurance, they’d need a deposit of $200,000.
 That’s no easy feat.
-As Greater Bank’s Home Loan Deposit Calculator will show you, even a $300,000 loan can require home buyers to save $60,000.
+As Greater Bank’s Home Loan Deposit Calculator will show you, even a $300,000 purchase can require home buyers to save $60,000 deposit at 20%.

 However, there is another alternative.
 Family pledge loans allow a relative to secure your loan by using the equity in their home.
 Usually the family member acts as a guarantor for a proportion of the loan.
 When you’ve built up your own equity, you can remove your family member’s liability and take on full responsibility for the loan yourself.